BrianInGermany/mainandwine/corona_bund_laender_2022-02-16.md

 In step one, private gatherings of over 10 fully vaccinated or recovered individuals will be allowed without a cap.
 Unvaccinated individuals will not benefit from this step.

 ## Step Two: 4 March
-In step two, gastronomy and hotels will switch to the 3G rule (vaccinated, recovered or tested).gelten.
+In step two, gastronomy and hotels will switch to the 3G rule (vaccinated, recovered or tested).
 Discos and nightclubs will open for vaccinated/recovered with a same-day test, or triple-vaccinated individuals (2G+).
 Large-scale events (football, etc.) may use 60% (indoor) or 75% of (outdoor) capacity.

 ## Step Three: 20 March